michigan-traffic-lab/TeraSim/README.md

     "_Could not create server TCP listening socket *:6379: bind: Address already in use_",
     ```
     that means the redis server is already running, and you can proceed without further action.

+## Known Limitation
+1. CARLA server crash: an intiric issue of CARLA.
+It is occurs, restart CARLA and everything else.
+2. Background vehicle jittering in CARLA: this is due to the low update frequency of TeraSim (10Hz) and the asynchronous step of co-simulation.
+3. Traffic light co-simulation between TeraSim and CARLA is currently not supported.
+You can still read traffic light status from TeraSim and implement your algorithms without visualization in CARLA.
+4. Bicycle and Pedestrian co-simulation between TeraSim and CARLA is currently not supported.
+We expect to release this feature in the future.

 ## Developer